wladrbarbosa/flutter_github_gantt/README.md

 # Flutter Github Gantt

+Based on https://github.com/lamact/react-issue-ganttchart.
+Thanks to lamact for this.

 This application aims to be a facilitator for those who want to organize themselves regarding their projects hosted on github, providing a schedule with the issues of their repositories through a gantt chart.

 ![image](https://user-images.githubusercontent.com/10834873/132966421-87df65b0-acaa-400d-b907-13b4a55b2f63.png)